 I ended up buying a SRAM PC-58 chain for my bike as well.
 I’ll be heading over to Dave’s house tomorrow morning to get my new cranks and chain installed.
 New bike components, exciting!

-5 thoughts on “Bike Shops in the Bay Area
+5 responses to “Bike Shops in the Bay Area”

 Thanx